The PPG (Photoplethysmography) data is provided by the E4 device. This is also known in the scientific literature as BVP (Blood Volume Pulse).

 The processing of the PPG in the E4 wristband happens as you can see in (eq 1)

 (eq 1.)
 GREEN, RED -->[ Algorithm 1] --> PPG --> [Algorithm 2] --> IBI

-The E4 wristband implements only a part of working principle of classic pulse oximetry and it relies in the reflective mode principles:
+The E4 wristband implements only a part of the working principle of classic pulse oximetry and it relies on the reflective mode principles:

 - E4 wristband uses green and red light instead of classic Red/IR coupling

 - The way the green and red light are combined is optimized for maximizing the detection of the pulse wave, i.e. the estimation of the heart rate, instead of the oxygen saturation level (which is not part of the Empatica outputs).

 The first part of the processing performed by the E4 is represented in (Fig 1)